axiom-data-science/portal-docs/overview.rst

 	From the map, you can search for and add additional data layers to the map.
 Click on the catalog button in top right to return to the catalog page you most recently visited.
 You can also search for additional data layers to add to the map using the search bar at the top left corner.
 When you have selected additional layers, click ``Map`` to return to the map.

-	For more details, please see the :ref:`add-layers-how-to` page.
+	For more details, please see the :ref:`Add Layers <add-layers-how-to>` page.

 .. _time-slider-overview: